secureCryptoConfig/secureCryptoConfigInterface/README.md

 Methods provided for symmetric encryption are: `encryptSymmetric(..)`, `reEncryptSymmetric(..)` and `decryptSymmetric(..)`

 - `encryptSymmetric(SCCKey key, Plaintext plaintext)`/`encryptSymmetric(SCCKey key, byte[] plaintext)`: As parameter a SCCKey must be given.
 The `KeyType` of this key must be `Symmetric`.
 The plaintext can be specified in form of a PlaintextContainer or byte[] representation.
 The given plaintext will be encrypted.
-As a result a SCCCiphertext will be returned.
+As a result, a SCCCiphertext will be returned.
 It is also possible to invoke the encryption method on a specified PlaintextContainer.

 - `decryptSymmetric(SCCKey key, SCCCiphertext sccciphertext)`: As parameter the SCCCiphertext (containing ciphertext and encryption parameters) and the corresponding SCCKey must be specified.
 Can also be invoked on SCCiphertext.